-Don't let anyone tell you, you are crazy for going to Montreal in February, despite being the second coldest month of the year, next to January.
-This famously frigid Canadian city has plenty to offer the brave souls who can see past the low mercury: Low season hotel and travel rates, ice-skating, and a massive arts festival are just some of the fun to be had.
+February in Montreal is cold, but this famously frigid Canadian city has plenty to offer the brave souls who can see past the low mercury: Low season hotel and travel rates, ice-skating, and a massive arts festival are just some of the fun to be had.

 Montreal Weather in February

-Visitors can expect some snowfall and the occasional rainfall at least half the days in February.
+Visitors can expect some snowfall and occasional rainfall during at least half the days in February.
 The city experiences an average of 4.5 hours per day of sunshine in February.

 What to Pack

-- Heavy, winter jacket, lighter jacket or winter vest
+- A heavy, winter jacket, along with a lighter jacket or winter vest

 - Snow pants

-Especially in Old Montreal where the streets are cobblestone, walking can be precarious, so proper boots with non-slip are a must.
-Consider buying the slip-on Yaktrax that slip on over footwear for increased traction.
+Walking can be precarious, especially in Old Montreal where the streets are cobblestone, so proper nonslip boots are a must.
+Consider buying the slip-on Yaktrax that slip over footwear for increased traction.

 - Weather temperatures will often include a "wind chill factor," which means that it feels colder than what the thermometer actually reads because of a cold wind.
 An example of what you might hear a meteorologist say is, "It's minus six, or minus 10 with a wind chill."

-- Montreal's Underground City is a welcome escape from the cold.
-This network of underground paths connect major centres in downtown Montreal and include shops, restaurants, subway stations, hotel entrances and more.
+- Utilize Montreal's Underground City in February, as it is a welcome escape from the cold.
+This network of underground paths connect major centers in downtown Montreal and include shops, restaurants, subway stations, hotel entrances and more.